lorenzo-dominici/PEPE/config/net_params.md

 - `protocol`: HPKE | DOUBLE-RATCHET | SENDER-KEY | MLS
 - the protocol used in the network

+- `support_protocol`: SUPPORT_HPKE | SUPPORT_DOUBLE-RATCHET
+- the protocol used in the one-to-one sessions for system message of SENDER-KEY

 - `mls_sessions_range`: [min, max]
 - the number of mls sessions.
 If None, will be created only one sessions with all the nodes